ntwiles/nala/README.md

 print array [0];
 ```

-You may notice extra whitespace between `array` and `[0]`.
-This is not done by design, but is a temporary artifact of how the language grammar is written using LALRPOP.
+Most will notice extra whitespace between `array` and `[0]`.
+This must be done, and at present the following will be invalid nala: `array[0]`.

+This is not by design, but is a temporary artifact of how the language grammar is written using LALRPOP.
 This can probably be fixed by moving to a custom lexer, which LALRPOP supports.